openintegrationhub/Data-and-Domain-Models/evaluations/sources/IntegrationProcess.md

 * creates tenants and returns its tenantIDs
 * modifies tenants customer data

-> How exactly the semantic mapping is implemented?
+> What are the minimal functionalities of an adaptor?

 ## The mapping
 For the **syntactical mapping** it is necessary that the logic of a connector at least transforms the origin data types and formats towards those of the master data schema.
 After that a the connector can be expanded by the **semantical mapping**, by initially connecting its transformed fields with the generic ones of the master data schema.
 A missed accordance on the contextual purpose of the origin fields, will counter the seamless business process workflow.

+> How exactly the semantic mapping is implemented?

+> How can the usage context of an entity type be mapped in the master data schema?

 ## The schema
 The master data schema consists of data fields, that need to be transformed between data models within an integration environment.
 A generic data model is derivable out of those data fields and its structure reflects the contextual usage within repetitive business process.
 Business data flow patterns will help to design endpoints according to typical business processes.

 _An address is unique, but can be used under certain circumstances in a variety of business contexts like mailing, shipping, accounting purposes and so on._

+> What criteria have to be considered for shaping entity types?

+> What kind of attributes should be typified as enum, array or object in the master data schema?

+> What steps could become necessary in order to replace/modify the master data schema?

 ---